kiranthakkar/OAM-Docker/README.md

-This is just draft version.
-I will add more comments here later!
+This is a draft version of building OAM docker images on Oracle Linux.
+It is not meant to be used as in on Production environments.